DEV-5/MY_NOTES/Linux_Embedded_development.md

     }
     ```

-  - If threads are managed by kernel scheduler the the waitlist must be in kernel space.
+  - If threads are managed by kernel scheduler the the wait-list must be in kernel space.

   - If threads are managed entirely in user space then wait list must be provided by the library which provides process level scheduler.